Site logo

 • A style guide makes your brand easily recognizable.
 This can generate more sales because we tend to buy more from brands we know.

-• Creating a style guide is also useful when freelancers and contractors are developing content for your brand.
-If you already have a style guide, then these people will know what you expect from them.
-This reduces the amount of editing you need to do at the end.
+• Creating a style guide is also useful when freelancers and contractors develop content for your brand.
+If you already have a style guide, these people will know what you expect from them, reducing the amount of editing you need to do at the end.

-In order to make a style guide that works you need three crucial ingredients.
+To make a style guide that works, you need three crucial ingredients.

-Many entrepreneurs make the mistake of assuming they only need to involve the marketing department in developing their style guide.
-In reality, by building a team that includes representatives from each department, you can get a variety of perspectives.
-In addition, you can address concerns from each department and build a style guide that works for everyone.
+Many entrepreneurs and affiliate marketers assume they only need to involve the marketing department in developing their style guide.
+In reality, building a team that includes representatives from each department can provide a variety of perspectives.
+You can also address concerns from each department and create a style guide that works for everyone.

-In order to develop a style guide, you need to have an in-depth understanding of your brand.
-This includes your mission, vision, history and values.
-Furthermore, you need to identify what tone and voice you want your brand to have.
-In order to identify your tone and voice, you need to create a brand personality which you’re comfortable with.
+To develop an affiliate marketing style guide, you must understand your brand in-depth, including your mission, vision, history, and values.
+Furthermore, you need to identify the tone and voice you want your brand to have.
+To determine your tone and voice, you must create a brand personality you’re comfortable with.

-Once you’ve developed a brand personality that you’re proud of, developing the style guide itself is simple.
-Let’s talk about 13 things you need to think through in order to make a style guide that works.
+Once you’ve developed a brand personality you’re proud of, developing the style guide is simple.
+Let’s talk about 13 things you must think through to make a style guide that works.
 We’ve broken these into 4 different categories:

 1) About Us

-The “about us” section briefly introduces your company and helps you think through the brand image you want to present to the public.
-In this section, you need to highlight your mission, vision and values.
-It’s also important to highlight your company history here, and explain what inspired you to turn the brand into what it is today.
+The “about us” section briefly introduces your company and helps you develop your brand image for the public.
+You must highlight your mission, vision, and values in this section.
+You should also highlight your company history and explain what inspired you to create the brand you have today.

-It’s also important to identify what makes you stand out from your competition, in addition to defining your target audience.
+It’s also essential to identify what makes you stand out from your competition and define your target audience.

 Writing

-The way you write about your brand might not seem like a big deal.
+How you write about your brand might not seem like a big deal.
 In reality, though, it shapes your brand image.
-In order to make a style guide that works, here’s what you need to worry about when it comes to writing.
+To make an affiliate marketing style guide that works, here’s what you need to worry about when it comes to writing.

-You need to settle on a specific writing style, as well as examples of how to use it.
+You need to settle on a specific writing style and provide examples of how you use it.
 Does your brand use APA or MLA style?
 Do you use a different writing style altogether?

-You also need to develop grammar rules for your brand, while highlighting common grammatical mistakes.
-It’s also important to focus on commonly misused words, such as insure/ensure, affect/effect, practice/practise, complement/compliment, etc.
+You also need to develop grammar rules for your brand while highlighting common grammatical mistakes.
+It’s also important to focus on commonly misused words, such as insure/ensure, affect/effect, practice/practice, complement/compliment, etc.

-While addressing editorial standards, it’s also important to take a stance on the use of active and passive voice.
-The voice that’s more effective for your brand will depend on your goals.
-If you care about being persuasive, then you should use an active voice.
-Likewise, if you want to connect with your audience better, then you should use the first person instead of the third person.
+While addressing editorial standards, deciding between active and passive voice is essential.
+The voice that is more effective for your brand will depend on your goals.
+If you care about being persuasive, you should use an active voice.
+Likewise, to better connect with your audience, you should use the first person instead of the third person.

-It’s also important to address regional dialects and abbreviations.
-Finally, if there are words that you’d rather not use, make a list of these words to avoid.
-Similarly, if there are words that you think play a big role in shaping your brand identity, make a list of these.
+It’s also essential to address regional dialects and abbreviations.
+Finally, if there are words that you’d instead not use, make a list of these words to avoid.
+Similarly, if there are words that you think play a significant role in shaping your brand identity, make a list of these.
 This way, people will remember to use these words often.

-You’ll no doubt notice that your industry uses a specific type of jargon to communicate.
+You’ll no doubt notice that your industry uses specific jargon to communicate.
 This industry language gives you credibility as a thought leader.
-It’s important to identify which aspects of this industry language you will adopt, and which ones you’d rather not use.
+It’s essential to identify which aspects of this industry language you will adopt and which ones you’d instead not use.

-In order to communicate in a consistent way, it’s important to create standards for your brand-wide use of punctuation and symbols.
+To communicate consistently, it’s important to create standards for brand-wide use of punctuation and symbols.
 For example, do you use digits instead of spelling the numbers out in words?
 Do you use the Oxford comma?
 Is the use of emojis acceptable in official brand material?

 Does your brand use compound words?
-Do you have strict guidelines on your use of the en dash and the em dash, or does it not matter?
+Do you have strict guidelines on using the en and em dash, or does it not matter?

 Many people assume that voice and tone are interchangeable.
-In reality, the voice of your brand determines the tone you will use as well as your key messages.
+In reality, your brand’s voice determines the tone you use and your key messages.

 Voice

 Your voice is your brand identity.
-In order to develop a brand voice, you need to choose 3 words to express the personality of your brand.
+To develop a brand voice, you must choose three words to express your brand’s personality.

 brand personality spectrum